 “Life must be lived forwards but can only be understood backwards.”

-Both in the vineyard and in life, I have definitely learned a thing or two about vintage variation.
-I am enormously proud of the wines I make at Ravenswood, from those wines that sing of place - Old Hill Ranch, Dickerson, Belloni, Barricia, Teldeschi - to the more economical wines that helped turn a couple of generations of people onto the joy and deliciousness of well-wrought wine.
-However, after nearly 45 years in the wine business, I feel it is time to return to my roots.
+I have definitely learned a thing or two about vintage variation both in the vineyard and in life.
+I am enormously proud of the wines I made at Ravenswood, from those wines that hopefully sing of place- Old Hill Ranch, Dickerson, Belloni, Barricia, Teldeschi—to the more economical wines that hopefully helped turn a couple of generations of people onto the joy and deliciousness of well-wrought wine.
+However, after nearly 45 years in the wine business, I feel it time to look backwards.

-Once and Future Wine is the return to the original vision I had for Ravenswood so many years ago – a small project specializing in wines from unique older vineyards, made with a sensitivity to place and in a style that I personally love and believe in.
-Wines that force me to dust off the old redwood vats and get out a new punch down tool (my original is in the Smithsonian), wines that dye my hands a harvest shade of black/purple and sometimes force me to take an additional Ibuprofen in the morning.
-In short - wines of sweat, commitment, and love.
+Once and Future Wine Company is a return to the original vision I had for Ravenswood so many years ago.
+A project that specializes in wines from special vineyards made with a sensitivity to place and in a style that I personally love and believe in.
+Wines that force me to dust off the old redwood vats and get out a new punch down tool (my original is in the Smithsonian), wines that dye my hands that harvest shade of black/purple and sometimes force me to take an additional Advil some mornings.
+In short-wines of sweat, exertion, and love.